rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ssh/ssh_enum_git_keys.md

 ## Introduction

 This module attempts to authenticate to Git servers using compromised SSH private keys.
 This module can be used to check a single key or recursively look through a directory.
+It will not attempt to check keys that have a passphrase, however a bruteforce attack could be launched on a key and then the passphrase could be disabled.

 ## Setup